24 Sylvia Place Rd, Kingston, MA 02364, USA

 Owned By: Wildlands Trust

-A mile of woodland trails extend around two former mill ponds at this enchanting 27-acre property.
+At Kingston’s 27-acre Stewart/Person Preserve, a mile of woodland trails extend around two former mill ponds.
 Keep your eye on this spot.
 After a 14-year planning process, the dam that holds the pond in place is slated for removal (pending one final piece of funding).
-Removing the dams will positively, and significantly, impact fish passage in the Jones River watershed!
+Removing the dam will positively, and significantly, impact fish passage in the Jones River watershed!

 For up-to-date information and real time trail conditions, visit wildlandstrust.org/trails